A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Graphical Calculus at the Level of the Multi-Qudit Operators

-We now give one of the main results of this paper, which is an explicit algebraic proof of a Yang-Baxter-like equation, using the golden rule and a systematic application of the master braid and adjoint braid identities.
+We now give one of our main results, which is an explicit algebraic proof of a Yang-Baxter equation, using the golden rule and a systematic application of the master braid and adjoint braid identities.
+The Yang-Baxter equation \cite{Yang1967} reads as $ABA = BAB$ and is what is known as a braid relation.
+More formally, we will establish the \textit{braid relations} satisfied by the braid group generated by the $b_{k,k+1}$'s.
+The braid group, introduced by Artin\cite{Artin1925}, is defined to be the object

-We first present a special case of the general result: \begin{proposition}[Yang-Baxter-like Equation] \end{proposition} \begin{proof} Since the braid elements are unitary, it suffices to prove the assertion that $b_{32} b_{21} b_{32} b_{12} b_{23} b_{12}$ lies in the center and that the constant of proportionality between $b_{12} b_{23} b_{12}$ and $b_{23} b_{12} b_{23}$ is 1.